huggingface/blog/hub-duckdb.md

 </div>
 <small>A preview of the OpenAssistant dataset with the Dataset Viewer.</small>

 We are happy to share that we recently added another feature to help you analyze datasets on the Hub; you can run SQL queries with DuckDB on any dataset stored on the Hub!
 According to the 2022 [StackOverflow Developer Survey](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages), SQL is the 3rd most popular programming language.
 We also wanted a fast database management system (DBMS) designed for running analytical queries, which is why we’re excited about integrating with [DuckDB](https://duckdb.org/).
-Together, we hope this allows even more users to access and analyze datasets on the Hub!
+We hope this allows even more users to access and analyze datasets on the Hub!

 ## TLDR

-[Datasets Server](https://huggingface.co/docs/datasets-server/index) automatically converts datasets on the Hub to Parquet files, that you can see by clicking on the "Auto-converted to Parquet" button at the top of a dataset page.
+[Datasets Server](https://huggingface.co/docs/datasets-server/index) **automatically converts all public datasets on the Hub to Parquet files**, that you can see by clicking on the "Auto-converted to Parquet" button at the top of a dataset page.
 You can also access the list of the Parquet files URLs with a simple HTTP call.

 ```py
 r = requests.get("https://datasets-server.huggingface.co/parquet?dataset=blog_authorship_corpus")